blockpy-edu/blockpy/HACKING.md

 skulpt.min.js, whereas if you want to use any modules they are in skulpt-stdlib.js.
 Looking around the distribution you will not immediately find skulpt.min.js because you need to build it.
-You get a sculpt.js file by using the m script that comes with the distribution. running m --help will give you the full list of commands, but the two that you probably most care about are m dist and m docbi The dist command builds both skulpt.min.js and skulpt-stdlib.js docbi builds skulpt-stdlib.js and puts a new copy of it in the doc/static directory.
+You get a sculpt.js file by using the skulpty.py script that comes with the distribution. running `./skulpt.py --help` will give you the full list of commands, but the two that you probably most care about are `./skulpt.py dist` and `./skulpt.py docbi` The dist command builds both skulpt.min.js and skulpt-stdlib.js docbi builds skulpt-stdlib.js and puts a new copy of it in the doc/static directory.
 Lets begin with a quick tour of the source tree: